 What To Serve Mongolian Beef With

-The classic dish to serve this over is Jasmine Rice, prepared with such ease in the Instant Pot.
+The classic dish to serve this over is Jasmine Rice, prepared easily in the Instant Pot.
 I also love to saute some bell peppers to serve as an easy recipe.
 Like PF Chang, you can serve this recipe with green beans.

 - 3/4 cup brown sugar

 - 3/4 cup soy sauce